expo/fyi/expo-modules-migration.md

 ## Automatic configuration

-If you limited or no changes in your native code, you can automatically set up the new module system with [prebuild][expo-cli-prebuild].
+If you have limited or no changes in your native code, you can automatically set up the new module system with [prebuild][expo-cli-prebuild].
 Remove both `/android` and `/ios` directories, run the command below, and re-apply any changes you made manually.

 ```bash
 expo prebuild